mcrimi/ibp-policies/context/context.md

 A key decision was made to test a Breeding Management System (BMS) instance hosted on an AWS server in Singapore to check the viability of a Software as a Service (SaaS) model.
 However, due to China's internet regulations, the site was inaccessible, leading to the decision that the system would need to be hosted on AWS China regions for reliable service.

-This structure ensures a **segregation of duties**, a core part of the security questionnaire, by limiting user access based on their roles and responsibilities.
-It also adheres to the **principle of least privilege**.
-The BMS can enforce data access segmentation in a multi-tenant architecture.

 ### Data Migration and Project Timeline
 The project's testing phase, originally planned for late June to early July, was pushed back to mid-July.
 The team decided to automate the data migration process using R or Python scripts with API calls to reduce the estimated time.

 ### Security and Legal Compliance
 Bayer requested the completion of a security questionnaire as part of the IT Risk Assessment process.
-Mariano Crimi is assigned as the technical contact to complete this questionnaire and was given a deadline of September 8th.
+Mariano Crimi (me) is assigned as the technical contact to complete this questionnaire and was given a deadline of September 8th.